jcalz23/logo_detection_w281/README.md

 It was expected that the YOLO model would be a strong performer as it is known to deliver state of the art results across many image classification tasks.
 Whereas the GFE models are fit on deterministic features extracted from images, the YOLO model is able to learn abstract features in fine tuning that apply specifically to the logo domain.
 However, the Mixed GFE model is competitive with YOLO, which highlights the signal provided by the BoW SIFT and other non-learned features.

-The top performing model that uses only non-learned features is the Mixed GFE model.
+The top performing model that uses only non-learned features is the Mixed GFE model which was comparable to YOLO performance.
 We hypothesized that the BoW SIFT features alone would deliver the top performance; however, the additional non-learned features provided additional signal.
 The union of all non-learned features makes the model more complex and the fact that improved performance tells us that the SIFT model is not complex enough and underfit the data.
-It is important to keep in mind that BoW SIFT features were limited by compute constraints and could have increased complexity itself, aside from the other GFE features.
+It is important to keep in mind that BoW SIFT Bag of visual words were limited by compute constraints and could have increased complexity itself with more than 1500 words, aside from the other GFE features.

 ## Class-Level Performance
 In multi-class classification problems, it is crucial to understand the model performance across classes, rather than just the aggregate measures.
 Table 3 shows the class-level performances of the YOLO, Mixed GFE, and BoW SIFT models.